CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

 In this lab, you will complete the following tasks:

 + Task 1: Create and configure an Azure web app.
-+ Task 2: Create and configure a deployment slot.
++ Task 2: Create and configure a deployment slot
 + Task 3: Configure web app deployment settings.
 + Task 4: Swap deployment slots.
 + Task 5: Configure and test autoscaling of the Azure web app.